Noncommutative geometry of rational elliptic curves: Proof of theorem

-{\bf D. Proof of theorem \ref{thm1}.} We shall split the proof in a series of lemmas, which have an independent interest. \begin{lem} The ideal of free algebra ${\Bbb C}\langle x_1,x_2,x_3,x_4\rangle$ generated by equations (\ref{eq1}) is stable under involution (\ref{eq5}), if and only if, $\bar\alpha=\alpha, \beta=1$ and $\gamma=-1$. \end{lem} {\it Proof.} (i) Let us consider the first two equations (\ref{eq1}); this pair is invariant of involution (\ref{eq5}).
+We shall split the proof in a series of lemmas. \begin{lemma} The ideal of free algebra ${\Bbb C}\langle x_1,x_2,x_3,x_4\rangle$ generated by equations (\ref{eq1}) is stable under involution (\ref{eq5}), if and only if, $\bar\alpha=\alpha, \beta=1$ and $\gamma=-1$. \end{lemma} \begin{proof} (i) Let us consider the first two equations (\ref{eq1}); this pair is invariant under involution (\ref{eq5}).
 Indeed, by the rules of composition for an involution